Topsmead State Forest: History

 Creation of the forest began in 1916, when Henry Sabin Chase purchased 16 acre at the summit of the hill.
 Chase, owner of one of the most successful metalworking business in Waterbury, Chase Brass and Copper Company died in 1917 and gave the property to his daughter Edith Morton Chase (1890-1972).
-Chase's daughter Edith took over the property after her father's death, and built a small cottage first and later a tudor-revival style cottage on the summit overlooking an orchard.
+Chase's daughter Edith took over the property after her father's death, and built a small cottage first and later a Tudor-revival style cottage on the summit overlooking an orchard.
 The present estate house was built in 1924, incorporating elements of the cottage into its form.
-The house was designed by New York City architect Richard Henry Dana (1879-1933), son of Richard Henry Dana Jr. Miss Chase occupied the property as a summer residence, and operated much of the surrounding property, which she purchased in stages, as a farm.
+The house was designed by New York City architect Richard Henry Dana (1879-1933), grandson of Richard Henry Dana Jr. Miss Chase occupied the property as a summer residence, and operated much of the surrounding property, which she purchased in stages, as a farm.
 She bequeathed the property, then over 500 acre to the State Forest Commission of Connecticut upon her death in 1972, along with an endowment for its maintenance.
 The bulk of the forest was listed on the National Register of Historic Places in 1993.
 The house is open for tours seasonally and operated today by the Connecticut Department of Energy and Environmental Protection.